 Service Rig Operators need anywhere from a few months to one year of working with experienced employees.
 A recognized apprenticeship program may be associated with this occupation.

 Service Rig Operators may benefit from understanding of specialized subject areas, such as mechanical, mathematics, or customer and personal service knowledge.

 The list below shows several areas in which most Service Rig Operators might want to build proficiency, ranked by importance.

 Service Rig Operators must develop a particular set of abilities to perform their job well.
 Abilities are individual capacities that influence a person's information processing, sensory perception, motor coordination, and physical strength or endurance.
 Individuals may naturally have certain abilities without explicit training, but most abilities can be sharpened somewhat through practice.

-For example, Service Rig Operators need abilities such as problem sensitivity, control precision, and arm-hand steadiness in order to perform their job at a high level.
+For example, Service Rig Operators need abilities such as problem sensitivity, arm-hand steadiness, and control precision in order to perform their job at a high level.
 The list below shows several important abilities for Service Rig Operators, ranked by their relative importance.

 Skills are developed capacities that enable people to function effectively in real-world settings.
 Unlike abilities, skills are typically easier to build through practice and experience.
 Skills influence effectiveness in areas such as learning, working with others, design, troubleshooting, and more.

-Service Rig Operators frequently use skills like operations monitoring, operation and control, and critical thinking to perform their job effectively.
+Service Rig Operators frequently use skills like operations monitoring, critical thinking, and operation and control to perform their job effectively.
 The list below shows several critical skills for Service Rig Operators, ranked by their relative importance.